 5. Get moving.

-Moderate physical activity can increase levels of powerful antioxidant enzymes, which can help protect sperm.
+Moderate physical activity can increase levels of powerful antioxidant enzymes, which can help protect sperm, thus increasing male fertility.

 6. Complimentary therapy